dead-claudia/proposal-positive-modulo/README.md

 }
 ```

-Let's compare that with the dividend-dependent `x %% y`:
+Let's compare that with the positive `x %% y`:

 ```js
 function isOdd(x) {